 Once you have used this tool to gather information about your website, you can enter your top competitors’ website URLs into the search bar to continue your analysis.

-There are several SEO tools available for conducting competitive research and analyzing Keyword difficulty.
+Several SEO tools are available for conducting competitive research and analyzing Keyword difficulty.
 Others include:

 Your SEO should inform your social strategy and vice versa.
 Monitoring your competitors’ activity can keep you inspired and moving in the right direction.